Coronavirus In Greater-Sacramento Region: Where Are The Confirmed Cases?

 While the Center for Disease Control and the California Department of Public Health recommends guidelines for local health departments, it’s up to each local jurisdiction to provide their own “risk management” for residents.

-Currently, Sacramento County has the most cases in the region with 29 infected patients, and recently the county reported its first COVID-19 death — an assisted living resident in their 90s who had an underlying health condition.
+Currently, Sacramento County has the most cases in the region with 33 infected patients, and recently the county reported its first COVID-19 death — an assisted living resident in their 90s who had an underlying health condition.
+A second death was reported on Monday.

 Here are the county-by-county numbers in our area: